MicrosoftDocs/visualstudio-docs/docs/python/python-environments-window-tab-reference.md

 Startup scripts contain code that the **Interactive** window loads and runs automatically, including imports, function definitions, and literally anything else.
 Such scripts are referenced in two ways:

-1. When you install an environment, Visual Studio creates a folder *Documents\Visual Studio 2017\Python Scripts\\\<environment>* where &lt;environment&gt; matches the name of the environment.
+1. When you install an environment, Visual Studio creates a folder *Documents\Visual Studio <version>\Python Scripts\\\<environment>* where &lt;version&gt; is the Visual Studio version (such as 2017 or 2019) and &lt;environment&gt; matches the name of the environment.
 You can easily navigate to the environment-specific folder with the **Explore interactive scripts** command.
 When you start the **Interactive** window for that environment, it loads and runs whatever *.py* files are found here in alphabetical order.

 1. The **Scripts** control in **Tools** > **Options** > **Python** > **Interactive Windows** tab (see [Interactive windows options](python-support-options-and-settings-in-visual-studio.md#interactive-windows-options)) is intended to specify an additional folder for startup scripts that are loaded and run in all environments.
 However, this feature doesn't work at present.